ying-tang/help-documentation/_drafts/Ursula_and_OpenStack.md

 ### Start the deployment

 1. Inside a screen session, run the `allinone` installation.
-Note that a successful deployment takes about 1 hour and 26 minutes on a 8GB, 4 Core VPS.
+Note that a successful deployment takes about 1 hour and 26 minutes on an 8GB, 4 Core VPS.

   ```
   screen